IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Component.rst

 Implementation requires a dynamic structure which represents the component and a software launcher which loads and manages these components.
-A component, called a bundle, is just a simple folder that contains :
+A component, called a module, is just a simple folder that contains :

 - the component description file (plugin.xml) to describe the content of the dynamic library